Which digital art shortcut remote is right for you?

 A red playstation controller that can also be programmed for digital art shortcuts.

-I’m a bit of a gamer, and I use a PS4 controller on PC.
-While setting up my controls, assigning various keyboard keys, I wondered about using it as a shortcut controller for my art apps.
+I’m a bit of a gamer, and I use a controller on PC.
+While setting up my controls, assigning various keyboard keys, I wondered about using my PlayStation 4 controller as a shortcut remote for my art apps.
 In short, it works.
 Is it practical though: not really.

 The software to program it isn’t quite the most intuitive or fluid to setup.
 The other issue is that using it one-handed is a bit clunky.
-You can use the joysticks, but your fingers will likely be dancing around them a lot and you’ll get numerous accidental triggers.
+You can use the joysticks, but your fingers will likely be dancing around them a lot and you’ll get numerous accidental triggers depending on how you orientate it.

-But if you’ve got one though, it’s worth testing out for the fun of it.
+You can program a whole lot into a single profile though.
+If you’ve got one, it’s worth testing out for the fun of it.

 8Bitdo Micro – best affordability and versatility